 Advice for an Effective Cold Cover Letter/Resume

 - Sending out hundreds of cold cover letters and hoping something sticks can be a waste of time.
 We recommend taking the time and effort to make them effective and target companies that you desire.

 - Through library and internet research, develop a list of potential employers in your career field.

 - Address and send it to an actual person; not a department, not to the human resource manager or a dear sir/madam.
 Use the internet, library, and telephone to find the contact information so you can send it to them personally.
 This can take some creative phone calls and internet research.
 You can send it either email or postal mail both can be effective; to be more effective, you can place it in an envelope marked confidential and then Fed-ex it.

 - Some companies have hiring managers or a recruiting department; find the individual’s name whom to address the letter.
 Take it one step further; get the contact information of who would be your direct boss and also send them a copy addressed to them.
-Who better to have the pulse, on what their hiring needs are or will be than your next boss.
+Who better to have the pulse, on what their hiring needs are or will be that your next boss.

 - You need to do some research on the company for information on their; culture, philosophy, values, and mission; you will need this information when writing your cover letter.

-- When you compose your cover letter you need to introduce yourself, share your desire to work for them, explain how you can contribute to the company and their mission, and highlight relevant achievements.
-When you are ending your letter thank the reader for their valuable time and possible consideration for further communication.
+- When you compose your cover letter, you need to introduce yourself, share your desire to work for them, explain how you can contribute to the company and their mission, and highlight significant achievements.
+When you are sending your letter, thank the reader for their valuable time and possible consideration for further communication.